NonsoTheTechGuy/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - Directory: `0x01-variables_if_else_while`
 - File: `3-print_alphabets.c`

-4. When I was having that alphabet soup, I never thought that it would pay off mandatory
+## 4. When I was having that alphabet soup, I never thought that it would pay off

-Score: 65.0% (Checks completed: 100.0%)
+`mandatory`

 Write a program that prints the alphabet in lowercase, followed by a new line.

 - Print all the letters except `q` and `e`